Australian Defence Force Academy: Temporary command arrangements in 2011

 As a result of the 'Skype incident' in April 2011, the Commandant of ADFA – Commodore Bruce Kafer – was temporarily stood down from duty.
 A major inquiry into ADFA's management of the incident was undertaken by Andrew Kirkham QC, and during this period several officers filled the role of Acting Commandant; Colonel Paul Petersen, Group Captain 'Loch' Mitchell and Rear Admiral James Goldrick.
 The findings of the Kirkham Inquiry eventually cleared the way for Commodore Kafer to be reinstated as Commandant in March 2012.

 Organisation

 ADFA is based on an amalgamation of all three services, and the organisation of the cadet side of the academy reflects this.
-Divisions are accommodated in accommodation blocks (commonly known as 'lines' or 'divs') consisting of five sections (Alpha, Bravo, Charlie, Delta, Echo) with a sixth section (Foxtrot) normally reserved for divisional staff and storage.
+Divisions are accommodated in accommodation blocks (commonly known as 'lines' or 'divs') consisting of five sections (Alpha, Bravo, Charlie, Delta, Echo, Foxtrot) with a sixth section (Omega) normally reserved for divisional staff and storage.
 Each section has two corridors (Half-sections) with four rooms and shared toilet, bathroom and laundry facilities.

 There are six squadrons, Alpha, Bravo, Charlie, Delta, Echo, and Foxtrot, with up to four divisions in each squadron.
 Each division has either first- and third-years or second- and third-years, and each squadron has all three-year levels.
 Annually, the squadrons compete against each other in a range of competitions being: